 Therefore, both parties negotiate to get the best deal possible.
 In the end, one party gets the better end of the bargain.
 Either the salesman ends up selling the car at a profitable price, or the buyer manages to get the best deal on the vehicle.

 - The concept of distributive bargaining is also commonly observed during the sale of a property.
 The transaction takes place between a property buyer and a property broker.
 The property broker decides the property’s price based on various features, such as the locality of the property and its market value.

 In this case, the property broker intends to sell the property at the highest price possible.
 Whereas, the buyer tries to get the cost of the property as low as possible.

-In this scenario, the integrative bargaining will not work well, as there is nothing that can be done so that both parties can enjoy the win-win situation.
+In this scenario, the integrative bargaining range will not work well, as there is nothing that can be done so that both parties can enjoy the win-win situation.
 Therefore, the concept of distributive bargaining is applied to settle the deal between both the parties.
-In the end, one party will enjoy the benefit from the agreement, whereas the other party will face loss.
+In the end, one party will enjoy the benefit from the negotiated agreement, whereas the other party will face loss.

 The distributive bargaining is useful when buying assets such as machinery, automobile, property.
 The price of such assets is negotiable, and the party that is good at negotiating gets the better deal.

 Distributive bargaining is a process of negotiation that takes place between the parties involved in the process of dividing resources.
 Through distributive negotiation, each party tries to receive the maximum benefit from the negotiation.

 However, integrative bargaining is a better choice than distributive bargaining as in integrative bargaining; parties make an effort that everyone can get equal benefits from the distribution.

 Liked this post?
 Check out the complete series on Distribution